 Few places feel cozier on a crisp fall day than Fogo Island Inn.
 Wrap yourself in a colorful handmade quilt and snuggle up next to one of the lodge’s six wood-burning fireplaces with a warm beverage in hand.
 Outside, festive beach bonfires blaze, caribou have begun to graze, and the inn’s rooftop hot tubs bubble—invitations to embrace the escalating chill of the season and its long, starry nights.

 March on Fogo Island sees splintered pack ice flowing into harbors and coves in great tides of jagged, sparkling shards—a delight for nature lovers and landscape photographers.
-Jump between ice blocks when water levels are low, and watch seals scurry across the floes.
-Or opt to observe the ice from the cozy confines of the inn, where music, storytelling, and artisan workshops give a festive glow to the final days of deep frost.
+Watch seals scurry across the floes or opt to observe the ice from the cozy confines of the inn, where music, storytelling, and artisan workshops give a festive glow to the final days of deep frost.